-Fiberglass is probably the most inexpensive material to use with your saltwater pool, and it doesn’t come with the same hazards that a concrete or vinyl liner pool does.
+Fiberglass is probably the most inexpensive material to use with your saltwater pool, and it doesn’t come with the same hazards as a concrete or vinyl liner pool.
 Generally, fiberglass is pretty compatible with saltwater systems and generators.

 You don’t have to be too careful about metal components rusting, and there’s no risk of the saltwater slowly damaging your fiberglass liner like it would with concrete.